GIS-Info/GIS-Info.github.io/pages/asia/HongKong.md

 ### The Hong Kong Polytechnic University (PolyU)

-Hung Hom, Kowloon, Hong Kong
+Hung Hom, Hong Kong SAR, China

 GIS related departments：[Department of Land Surveying and Geo-informatics (LSGI)](http://www.lsgi.polyu.edu.hk/)

 The Department of Land Surveying and Geo-Informatics of the Hong Kong Polytechnic University is one of the world-renowned geospatial information science departments.
 For many years, it has devoted itself to research in surveying and mapping, remote sensing, photogrammetry, GIS, digital mapping, and urban information science.
 LSGI offers two MSc Programs，[Master of Science in geomatics](http://www.lsgi.polyu.edu.hk/prospective-students/degrees-and-qualifications/master-of-science-in-geomatics/index.asp) which operates for years, and [Master of Science in urban informatics and smart cities](http://www.lsgi.polyu.edu.hk/prospective-students/degrees-and-qualifications/master-of-science-in-urban-informatics/index.asp) which just operates since 20fall.
 These two are 1-2 years program.
 [PhD and Mphil](http://www.lsgi.polyu.edu.hk/prospective-students/degrees-and-qualifications/doctor-and-master-of-philosophy/index.asp) are also applicable.
 It usually takes four years for applicants with a bachelor's degree, and three years for applicant with a master’s degree.
 There are few MPhil places in the department, and research students are generally doctoral students.

-Advicers：
+Advisors：

 - **[SHI, Wen-zhong, John](http://www.lsgi.polyu.edu.hk/people/academic/shi-wen-zhong/index.asp)**: urban informatics for smart cities, GIScience and remote sensing, mobile mapping technology, and 3D and dynamic GIS modeling;
 - **[LI, Zhi-lin](http://www.lsgi.polyu.edu.hk/people/academic/li-zhi-lin/index.asp)**: cartography, GIS-Based spatial data modeling, feature extraction from remote sensing images;